twixter51/MyBoard/README.md

 --(7.2) Finalized payment system, Subscription editing page soon (along with manage account page).

+--(7.2) Quick Visual Changes to let user know they are already premium, will adopt on all pages soon.

 # Bugs that need fixing / Things being worked on: